It's like having a pharmacist for a best friend

-Each single-use vial containing 1.7 mL of a sterile, preservative-free, clear, colourless to slightly yellow solution, formulated at pH 5.2, contains 120 mg denosumab.
+Each single-use vial containing 1.7 mL of a sterile, preservative-free, clear, colourless-to-slightly yellow solution, formulated at pH 5.2, contains 120 mg of denosumab.
 Nonmedicinal ingredients: sorbitol, acetate, water for injection (USP), and sodium hydroxide to a pH of 5.2.

 It is important that this medication be used exactly as recommended by your doctor.
 If you miss an appointment to receive denosumab, contact your doctor as soon as possible to reschedule your appointment.
 If you are injecting this medication yourself and miss a dose, use it as soon as you remember.
 If you are not sure what to do after missing a dose, contact your doctor or pharmacist for advice.

 This medication is stored in the refrigerator, protected from light and temperatures above 25°C. Do not allow this medication to freeze.
 Keep it out of the reach of children.
 When removed from the refrigerator, it can also be stored at room temperature for 30 days.
 It should be allowed to reach room temperature before injecting.
 Do not shake denosumab.